This is the multi-page printable view of this section. Click here to print.

 deleteall /clickhouse/cluster_1/tables/01/table_repl

-And try to resync clickhouse replica state with zookeeper:
+And try to resync ClickHouse replica state with zookeeper:

 SYSTEM RESTART REPLICA table_repl;